freshbooks/freshbooks-nodejs-sdk/README.md

 const code = ...

 // Returns an object containing the access token, refresh token, and expiry date
-// Note that this function automatically authenticates all future requests using this token; no need to do it manually const tokens = client.getAccessToken(code)
+// Note that this function sets the token on this client instance to automatically
+// authenticates all future requests with this client instance const tokens = client.getAccessToken(code)
 ```

 #### Get/set data from REST API